16x16/apex-blocker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+⚠️ All script should be run in a cmd with administrator privileges

 1. filter.py - filters Apex Legends servers by ping.
 `py -3 filter.py <latency threshold>`
 For example, `py -3 filter.py 200` will write all servers with ping more than 200ms into "high_latency.txt"